dankamongmen/notcurses/README.md

 // and 'x' may be NULL.
 void ncplane_translate(const struct ncplane* src, const struct ncplane* dst,
                        int* restrict y, int* restrict x);

+// Fed absolute 'y'/'x' coordinates, determine whether that coordinate is
+// within the ncplane 'n'.
+If not, return false.
+If so, return true.
+Either
+// way, translate the absolute coordinates relative to 'n'.
+If the point is not
+// within 'n', these coordinates will not be within the dimensions of the plane. bool ncplane_translate_abs(const struct ncplane* n, int* restrict y, int* restrict x);
 ```

 If a given cell's glyph is zero, or its foreground channel is fully transparent,